Understanding HIPAA breach penalties can be a problem for many providers, in part because of the myriad of ways in which a breach can occur.

-Violations, Enforcement and Breach Penalties
+Violations, Enforcement, and Breach Penalties

 If your company or organization has violated any part of HIPAA, several things will happen.
-Enforcement of the privacy and security rules falls to the U.S. Department of Health and Human Services (HHS) Office for Civil Rights (OCR).
-The OCR achieves enforcement in three ways:
+Enforcement of the privacy and security rules falls to the U.S. Department of Health and Human Services (HHS) Office for Civil Rights.

-- Conducting compliance reviews (notified and surprise)
+- Compliance reviews (notified and surprise).

-- Education and outreach to encourage compliance with rule requirements
+- Education and outreach to encourage compliance with rule requirements.

-The OCR generally refers those cases to the Department of Justice (DOJ) for litigation and corrective action.
+The OCR generally refers those cases that are criminal to the Department of Justice (DOJ) for litigation and corrective action.
 Fines for noncompliance are based on the level of perceived negligence of the organization at the time of the violation, and citations are issued per violation, each requiring either civil or criminal litigation.

-- Third – The entity acted with willful neglect, but corrected the issue within 30 days.
-Costs: $10,000 to $50,000 per incident, up to $1.5 million.
+- Third – The entity acted with willful neglect but corrected the issue within 30 days.
+Costs: $10,000-50,000 per incident, up to $1.5 million.

 - Fourth – The entity acted with willful neglect and failed to correct the issue.
 Costs: $50,000 per incident, up to $1.5 million.

-The DOJ handles HIPAA criminal violations and, similar to civil ones, there are different levels, based on severity.
+The DOJ handles HIPAA criminal violations and, similar to civil ones, there are different levels based on severity.
 They can be issued to several covered entities (CE), including:

-- Health plans
+- Health plans.

-- Medicare prescription-drug sponsors
+- Medicare prescription-drug sponsors.

-- Reasonable cause or no knowledge of the violation: up to a year in jail
+- Reasonable cause or no knowledge of the violation: up to a year in jail.

-- Obtaining PHI under false pretenses: up to five years in jail
+- Obtaining PHI under false pretenses: up to five years in jail.

-- Obtaining PHI for personal gain: up to 10 years in jail
+- Obtaining PHI for personal gain: up to 10 years in jail.

-Unfortunately, the number of cases in which employees obtain PHI for personal gain is on the rise, because its value on the black market is significant.
-Therefore, there must be in place controls that are consistently evaluated against attacks so opportunistic individuals cannot take advantage of PHI.
+Unfortunately, the number of cases in which employees obtain PHI for personal gain is on the rise because its value on the black market is significant.
+Therefore, there must be controls in place that are consistently evaluated against attacks so opportunistic individuals cannot take advantage of PHI.

 HIPAA Breach Costs

-HIPAA breach violations are costly, and can easily consume months and in some cases, years of profits.
+HIPAA breach violations are costly and can easily consume months, and in some cases years, of profits.
 Fines increase incrementally with the number of patients involved and the amount of neglect.
 The legal term for it is mens rea (state of mind), which means fines increase from the level of no knowledge on up to willful neglect.

 Employee error is one of the leading causes of HIPAA violations.
 It occurs when an employee loses a portable device or mistakenly sends the wrong PHI to a vendor or clearinghouse.
 Because that kind of error is avoidable, employees must be trained constantly on security policies and procedures.
 What they don’t know can be costly.

-Examples of HIPAA Breach Penalties in 2019
+Examples of recent HIPAA Breach Penalties

-How to Prevent a HIPAA Breach
+How To Prevent a HIPAA Breach

 After completing a risk analysis, carefully review the HIPAA Security Rule (SR).
 Compliance helps ensure that health data is protected, created, received, maintained, and transmitted appropriately.